Beyond Transcripts: A Renewed Perspective on Audio Chaptering: Results and Analysis

 \paragraph{Duration Effects.} Figure~\ref{fig:f1_vs_duration_loess} and Table~\ref{tab:seg_by_duration} reveal that AudioSeg clearly dominates for videos $<$30 minutes, peaking at around 10 minutes.
 Beyond 20--30 minutes, performance degrades sharply for all models while text-based approaches become competitive again: at {$\geq$}60 minutes, MiniSeg + Features (F1=15.17) slightly outperforms AudioSeg (F1=13.28).
-This convergence at longer durations likely reflects the data distribution: longer videos are underrepresented in training, and chapter boundaries become sparser.
+This convergence at longer durations likely reflects the data distribution: longer videos are underrepresented in training (6.3\% of videos are $\ge$60\,min vs.\ 38.4\% for $<$10\,min), and chapter boundaries become substantially sparser (0.170 vs.\ 1.178 segments/min; see \Cref{tab:duration-categories}).

 \paragraph{Speaker Regime Effects.} \Cref{fig:f1_vs_speaker_loess} and \Cref{tab:seg_by_speaker} show that multi-speaker content poses challenges for all approaches, with AudioSeg demonstrating the greatest robustness (F1 dropping from 54.62 to 35.64 between single and multi-speaker settings).
 Notably, while Table~\ref{tab:audio_features} shows only modest overall gains from speaker features (+0.67 F1), the breakdown by speaker regime reveals their true value: in multi-speaker videos, MiniSeg + Speakers improves F1 from 26.10 to 29.05 (+2.95), whereas single-speaker content is unaffected.